A shape theorem for exploding sandpiles

 \subsubsection{Step 2: $\eta$ is explosive}

-We construct a toppling procedure dominated by $v_t$ which transforms $\eta$ into a configuration $\eta'$ which is not stabilizable.
-We may topple the origin, every 3, then 2, and then the $2 \times 2$ box of 1s containing the origin,
+By Theorem 2.8 in \cite{fey2009stabilizability}, it suffices to construct a toppling procedure which transforms $\eta$ into a configuration $\eta'$ which is not stabilizable in such a way that only sites with at least $2 d$ chips are toppled.
+Start by toppling the origin, then every 3, then every 2, then the $2 \times 2$ box of 1s containing the origin,